-The Novex® NativePAGE™ Bis-Tris gel system is a precast polyacrylamide mini-gel system that provides sensitive, high-resolution analysis of native proteins and protein complexes for molecular mass estimations, and assessment of purity.
-It is based on the blue native polyacrylamide gel electrophoresis (BN PAGE) technique developed by Schägger and von Jagow [1–3] that overcomes the limitations of traditional native electrophoresis by providing a near-neutral operating pH and detergent compatibility.
+The Invitrogen NativePAGE Bis-Tris Gel System is a precast polyacrylamide mini-gel system that provides sensitive, high-resolution analysis of native proteins and protein complexes for molecular mass estimations, and assessment of purity.
+It is based on the blue native polyacrylamide gel electrophoresis (BN PAGE) technique developed by Schägger and von Jagow, which overcomes the limitations of traditional native electrophoresis by providing a near-neutral operating pH and detergent compatibility.

-- Neutral-pH separation—preserves better the native state of protein complexes
+- Neutral-pH separation, which better preserves the native state of protein complexes

 - Resolution of all proteins in the gel regardless of their isoelectric point (pI)

-- Higher resolution than with Tris-Glycine native electrophoresis
+- Ability to obtain better resolution than with traditional tris-glycine native electrophoresis

 For Research Use Only.
 Not for use in diagnostic procedures.